 There’s a common bond that the world’s most successful leaders and CEOs share – and you can find it on Amazon or the local library.

-Think this is just a coincidence?
+Think it’s a coincidence that the most successful people are obsessive readers?
 Over the past 30 years, Steve Siebold has interviewed 1,200 of the richest people in the world.
 The one common thread, Siebold noticed, is that they bypassed tabloids and magazines for knowledge-enhancing books.

 “Walk into a wealthy person’s home,” Siebold wrote in his book, How Rich People Think, “and one of the first things you’ll see is an extensive library of books they’ve used to educate themselves on how to become more successful.”

-If you’re ready to up your reading game, why not start with these 6 books to inspire success:
+If you’re ready to up your reading game and start 2021 with a bang, why not start with these 6 Corporate Edge approved books to inspire success:

 Principles by Ray Dalio